Happy-Ferret/photon-shared-design-language/README.md

 Firefox should feel welcoming and friendly.

 #### Aware
-Firefox should be perceptive of you and your needs, while remaining respectful of your personal space.
+Firefox should be perceptive of you and your needs, while remaining respectful of your personal/private space.

 #### Quick
 Firefox should feel fast!
 From task completion to icon animation.